 Read your application before sending it and look out for generic statements.
 Anything that sounds cliche should get thrown into the bin as it will get you overlooked by the recruiter.
 If you want to say that you ‘work well as a team or on your own’ do not use those words.
 Demonstrate it with examples of actions that reveal this.
 Also take your time to tailor your student cv to perfection.
 Go for quality over quantity when it comes down to applying for jobs, employers like to see highly committed and motivated applicants.

 You will need to persevere with applications.
 Every rejection that you get takes you closer to the position that you are seeking.
 Take the opportunity to learn from all of your rejections by asking for feedback.
 Some companies will be able to provide this and may be happy to do so.
 You won’t know unless you ask.
-Finding out how you can improve by enquiring in a positive and constructive manner will also let that employer know that you are willing to learn and you did care about getting that job.
+Finding out how you can improve by enquiring in a positive and constructive manner will also let that employer know that you are willing to learn and you did care about getting that six figure income job.
 Next time they have a position, apply and show them the difference that they are looking for.

 Build Up Your Own Confidence